AKSarav/YamlQL/docs/concepts/schema-transformation.md

 );
 ```
 For a list inside an object, it becomes a `VARCHAR[]` column in that object's table.
 You can then use DuckDB's powerful array functions on it.

+However, if a list of scalars is found under a key that is part of a larger object structure being flattened, a new table is created instead.
+For a key `rds-mysql` inside an `amazon-rds` object, this creates a new table `amazon_rds_rds_mysql`.

 ### 4. Arrays of Objects